CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 7.Ti=“Privacy risk”

-7.sec=means the potential for personal data, on its own or when linked to other information about an individual, to cause emotional distress, or physical, financial, professional or other harm to an individual.
+7.sec=means the potential for {personal_data}, on its own or when linked to other information about an individual, to cause emotional distress, or physical, financial, professional or other harm to an individual.

 8.Ti=“Commission”